kevindewalt/oldkevindewalt.github.io/_posts/2015-04-23-customerio.markdown

 ###So it's critical that you understand customers.

-When I joined Customer.io, I was really eager to talk to customers.
+That's why, when I joined Customer.io, I was really eager to understand customers.

-Why do they use it?
+Why do they use Customer.io?
 How?
 I spent the holidays reading through support tickets.

-By doing this, I got a sense of what people are dealing with:
+By doing this, I got a sense of what people are dealing with.
+Stuff like:

-*It’s hard to get up and running.* They're confused when they get in the door.
++ *It’s hard to get up and running.* They're confused when they get in the door.

-How do you do something? *They don’t want to look it up.*
++ How do you do something? *They don’t want to look it up.*

-Can your tool do this?
++ Can your tool do this?
 Or, I want to do this. *Help me figure it out.*

 If I hadn’t done that, I wouldn’t know what our customers cared about… You need that understanding to both market to and retain customers.